Susan K. Feagin

 Tamara Elliott Rogers

-Tamara Rogers assumed the position of Vice President for Alumni Affairs and Development at Harvard University in 2007 and retired from a four decade long career at the University in November 2019.
+Tamara Rogers assumed the position of Vice President for Alumni Affairs and Development at Harvard University in 2007 and held that position until November 2018.
+In her time as VP, the University successfully launched and completed The Harvard Campaign, a $6.5B University-wide drive that raised over $9.5B.
 Her previous roles at Harvard included Associate Dean for Advancement and Planning at the Radcliffe Institute for Advanced Study, Associate Director of University Development and Director of University Capital Projects in the University Development Office, and Director of Major Gifts for the Faculty of Arts and Sciences.
-Rogers began her career in the Harvard College Office of Admissions and Financial Aid, and ultimately becoming a Senior Admissions Officer and Director of International Admissions.
-She has also been an executive search consultant in the firm of Heidrick and Struggles, working in the education and not-for-profit practice.
+Rogers began her career in the Harvard College Office of Admissions and Financial Aid, ultimately becoming director of International Admissions.
+She has also been an executive search consultant in the firm of Heidrick and Struggles in the education and not-for-profit practice.

 Mike was the Senior Deputy Director for Eternal Affairs at The Museum of Modern Art (Development, Marketing, Visitor Services, etc.) for seventeen years.
 In this capacity, he participated in the planning of the opening of the new Museum and coordinated the Museum's $957 million capital campaign.